 Questions About Exposure Information Provided and Assumptions Why was this sample/sample set collected?
-Routine sampling of soil.
+Routine sampling of soil as described in the Occupational and Environmental Health Site Assessment (OEHSA) dated 27 June 2011.
 What population is exposed and how?
-All personnel are exposed to the soil near the sampling locations.
-Personnel are exposed when walking through commonly used walkway.
+Camp personnel are exposed to the soil in the class IV yard, burn pit, and dining facility (DFAC).
+The living area is frequented by all camp personnel, but they generally just walk in the area.
 What is the timeframe under consideration?
 Deployment duration unless subsequent activities change or contamination occurs.
 Where was the sample/sample set collected?
-Three sites: outside burn barrel, building entrance, and the compound entrance.
-What is known about location, activity, setting and potential sources of contamination that may affect exposure?
-There are no surrounding industries nearby.
-Samples were collected in a high altitude location in the mountains.
-There is a burn barrel located nearby to burn cardboard, paper, and wood.
-This is also a smoking area for soldiers.
+Three sites: the class IV yard, burn pit, and DFAC What is known about location, activity, setting and potential sources of contamination that may affect exposure?
+There was evidence of a past fuel spill at the Class IV Yard.
+There is potential contamination at the DFAC from the fuel in the generator.
+There is a helicopter landing zone located near the burn pit.